Storidge/cio-user-docs/docker_volumes/overview.md

 For Docker Enterprise (EE), Storidge provides both a volume plugin and CSI driver to support both Swarm and Kubernetes modes.

-## Storage configurations
+## Deployment configurations

 Docker works with the assumption that a Docker Volume is a local directory on a node where the container or service is running.
-There are three ways to provision storage to Docker as volumes consumed by stateful applications:
+There are three ways to deploy storage clusters for Docker stateful workloads:

 1. Local attached storage on nodes - examples are ephemeral storage in cloud instances, or storage in server chassis.
 Storidge aggregates the attached devices from nodes into a storage pool.
 The Docker volumes created by Storidge are drawn from the storage pool, and appear as standard Linux devices that are local attached.